Broad Street railway station (England): Cultural references

 Paul McCartney's 1984 feature film and album of the same name, Give My Regards to Broad Street, makes reference to the station.
 In one of the last scenes of the film, McCartney walks into the station and sits alone on one of its benches.

-Broad Street is the target of an unsuccessful IRA bombing in the fictional series Spooks; although set in 2002, Broad Street had been closed 16 years prior.
+Broad Street is the target of an unsuccessful IRA bombing in television spy drama Spooks; although set in 2002, Broad Street had been closed 16 years prior.
 Shots of Marylebone station were used.